mge-hsl/xiaomi-night-charging/README.md

 This has been tested on a POCO F5 (marble) running both MIUI 14 and Hyper OS 1.
 It's also been tested on a POCO F6 PRO (vermeer).
 From my research, Both the Mi 11 (venus) and POCO X3 PRO (Vayu) also has the '/sys/class/qcom-battery/night_charging' file, so anything with that file present, should theoretically work.
 YMMV.

-This may or may not with AOSP-based ROMs.
+This may or may not work with AOSP-based ROMs.

 ### Installation